Ada Gentile

 Ada Gentile (born 26 July 1947) is an Italian pianist and composer.
+She has taught at the Rome Conservatory and been artistic director of uovi Spazi Musicali, Rome, Goffredo Petrassi Chamber Orchestra, Rome and the opera house in Ascoli Piceno, and advisor to the Venice Biennale Festival.
+Her works have been performed internationally, and she was honoured by the Polish Ministry of Culture in 1988 ‘for cultural services’.
+She was also awarded the Cavaliere al merito of the Italian Republic.

 Life

 Ada Gentile was born in Avezzano and attended the Conservatorio di St. Cecilia in Rome, graduating in piano and composition.
-She then completed a graduate degree at the Accademia di Santa Cecilia with Goffredo Petrassi.
+She then completed a graduate degree in composition at the Accademia di Santa Cecilia with Goffredo Petrassi.
+She was successful in international competitions, including Gaudeamus in 1982, ISCM, Budapest in 1986 and Essen in 1995.

 She has lectured at Northwestern University, Juilliard School, Wayne State University, Columbia University, the University of Chicago and the University of California, Berkeley in the United States and also widely in Europe and Asia.
 She was Deputy Director of St. Cecilia Conservatory from 1999 to 2005, and has been instrumental in organizing a number of music festivals.
+She was advisor to the Venice Biennale Festival from 1993 to 1997, and was artistic director of Nuovi Spazi Musicali, Rome, Goffredo Petrassi Chamber Orchestra, Rome and the opera house in Ascoli Piceno.
+From 1978 she taught at the Rome Conservatory.

 Her works have been performed internationally.

+Gentile was honoured by the Polish Ministry of Culture in 1988 ‘for cultural services’.